 4. Bright, sugary cereals: A rainbow of hyperactivity

 Those magically colored kids’ cereals aren’t such a bright choice.
 The FDA has noted that food dyes may contribute to hyperactivity in children with ADHD, even if not in other children.
 A 2012 study backed up that idea but said more research is needed.
-The UK and EU recently banned food dyes in food manufacturing; perhaps you should ban the fake stuff from your breakfast table.
+The UK and EU has banned food dyes in food manufacturing; perhaps you should ban the fake stuff from your breakfast table.
 Even if food coloring’s effects aren’t fully understood, these cereals are usually loaded with sugar — empty calories for your little ones.

 5. Loaded bagel: An invitation for diabetes